QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

    -x_0' P x_0 - \rho = \min_{\{u_t\}_{t=0}^\infty} E \sum_{t=0}^{\infty} \beta^t r(x_t, u_t)

-subject to the transition law for the state
+subject to the transition law for the state.

 The optimal decision rule for this problem has the form